-For some people, myself included, the hardest part about exercising was starting.
-I was waiting for the perfect time when I wasn’t busy and I had all of the right workout gear and fitness equipment.
+For some people, myself included, the most challenging aspect of exercise was starting.
+I was waiting for the perfect time when I wasn’t busy and had the right workout gear and fitness equipment.

 We expect to lose weight or see a visible improvement almost right away.
 When this doesn’t happen, some people do longer or more frequent and intense exercise sessions, hoping to speed things up.

-This tends to happen with people who don’t enjoy their workout.
+This tends to happen to people who don’t enjoy their workout.
 I experienced it when I was doing a particular form of exercise solely because I’d read that it was very effective.
 The problem was, I found it boring and repetitive.

 Find an exercise you enjoy and look forward to doing, and sticking to a schedule will be easy.

-Keep reading to find out 10 of my best fitness tips for beginners, that also work for experienced exercisers.
+Keep reading to find out 10 of my best fitness tips for beginners, that will also work for experienced exercisers.

 10 Fitness Tips for Beginners